 Clarification Statement: Examples could include personal, school, historical, and community events, or observations of natural phenomena in the past, present, and future.
 Note that the kindergarten standards of the Massachusetts Science and Technology/Engineering Framework ask students to use and share quantitative observations of local weather conditions to describe patterns over time.

-Topic 4: Economics in the context of working and buying (shared with pre-kindergarten)
+Topic 4.
+Economics: work and commerce (shared with pre-kindergarten)

-Supporting Question: Why do people work?
+Supporting Question: What kinds of work do women, men, and children do?

 Working

-With guidance and support, describe and illustrate some of the things people do when they work in and outside of the home, drawing on personal experience, literature, and informational texts.
+With prompting and support, describe some things people do when they work inside and outside of the home, drawing on personal experience, literature, and informational texts.

 Clarification Statement: Examples should include the services provided by family members and guardians (e.g., making meals, taking care of children, washing dishes) goods and services provided by community workers from both the public and private sectors in the fields of safety, government, health, education, business, transportation, the arts and sports.
+Note that lessons related to this standard may provide examples aligned with Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning Standards10, for which the objective is to demonstrate the ability to seek help and offer help.

-Buying Goods and Services
+Buying, Selling and Trading Goods and Services

-With guidance and support, explain what it means to buy or purchase something and explain how people choose to purchase the things they need and want.
+With prompting and support, ask and answer questions about buying, selling or trading something and explain how people make choices about the things they need and want.

 Clarification Statement: A need is something that a person must have for health and survival, while a want is something that a person would like to have.